isomerpages/govtech-stp/_rgl-japan/00b-rgl-terms-and-conditions.md

 2. The traveller is required to present the following documents (hard copy or electronic copy) at Immigration:
 : a.
 Valid SafeTravel Pass approval letter for the intended week of travel;
 : b.
 Valid Visa (for visa-required passport holders); and : c.
-Valid certificate of negative result of COVID-19 PCR test taken within 72 hours prior to departure, and obtained from authorities designated by the Government of Japan.
+Valid certificate of negative result of COVID-19 PCR test taken within 72 hours prior to departure, and obtained from a medical institution designated by the Government of Japan.
 : d.
 Return air ticket or proof of other transportation arrangements to depart Singapore; and : e.
 TraceTogether app downloaded on mobile device with profile registered on app or proof of rental of TraceTogether-compatible device in Singapore.